Easy paper flowers tutorial for kidsPublished on 6 August 2020

 How to make paper flowers step-by-step

-Paint A4 sheets of paper in various colors.
-Don’t worry about covering the paper in a solid color, just use a medium to large brush and go for it!
+Paint A4 sheets of paper in various colours.
+Don’t worry about covering the paper in a solid colour, just use a medium to large brush and go for it!
 Make the paint slightly runny by adding a little water so it covers the paper nicely.
 Experiment with adding water to the paper before you add the paint and vice versa.
 Leave to dry.

-When the paint is dry, create patterns over the papers in different colored paints and colored pencils.
+When the paint is dry, create patterns over the papers in different coloured paints and coloured pencils.
 Draw lines, spots and squiggles, grids, scribbles and zigzags.
 Splatter paint, use different paintbrushes and your fingers – get messy!
 Allow to dry.

 Decide what you want to make from the papers.
 Flowers are a good place to start.
 You could draw some sketches of the types of blooms you want or just get cutting.
 If you are not confident to begin with you can always draw the flower shapes on the back of the paper first.